ankuagar/nlp-hw/README.md

 ```bash
 python3 compare_buzzers.py
 ```

+Run on the whole dataset, it takes a while to run.

 ## Outputs
 1. Trained Models: Saved in the models/ directory, named based on buzzer type and features.